bigboomdesign/big-boom-directory/README.md

 #### Parameters

-    $content: The post content along with any appended fields for the current view
+    (string) $content: The post content along with any appended fields for the current view

 #### Return